 Normally, this would require an MHL-compatible HDMI input on your TV - which may not be available.
 However, if you you have incorporated it into a Blu-ray Disc player (a new Blu-ray Disc player is a lot less expensive than a new TV), the player can pass the signal through and out its own HDMI output to the TV.
 In other words, your TV doesn't have to have an MHL-compatible HDMI input, if your Blu-ray Disc player has one.
 This opens more flexible access of photo, video, and streaming content on your TV that you may not be able to accept currently.

-4. Google TV.
+4. Google TV or Android TV.
 If you have a Blu-ray Disc player that incorporates the Google TV operating system, then that player would have at least one HDMI input.
-The reason is, in order to take full advantage of Google TV's search and organization capabilities for both internet and cable/satellite content, your cable/satellite box needs to be routed through a Google TV-equipped Blu-ray Disc player on its way to the TV.
+The reason is, in order to take full advantage of Google TV's or Android TV's search and organization capabilities for both internet and cable/satellite content, your cable/satellite box needs to be routed through a Google TV or Android TV-equipped Blu-ray Disc player on its way to the TV.

 If you either own, or plan to purchase, a Blu-ray Disc player, and see that it has an HDMI input feature, it may provide one or more of the functions listed above.